saqib00987/us-macro-indicators-viz/README.md

 * Rate peaked July 2000, unemployment peaked June 2003 (35-month lag).
 * Rate peaked February 2007, unemployment peaked October 2009 (32-month lag).
-* The lag of roughly 32 to 35 months runs longer than a first-glance 12 to 24 month estimate.
+* The lag of roughly 32 to 35 months runs longer than the 12 to 24 months I expected at the outset, so the initial hypothesis was revised to match what the data showed.
 * The 2020 COVID spike is a separate pandemic-driven anomaly, and the 2023 hiking cycle is still unfolding.

 **Task (A.2): Has the 10-year minus 2-year Treasury spread turned negative before every recession in the window?** Compute the spread, find its sub-zero episodes, and line them up against NBER recession start dates.